Corporate Responsibility

 Enhancing our corporate disclosure

-In 2019, we updated our website to facilitate access to relevant documents and data.
-TMH also decided to keep investing in enhancing its corporate disclosure in 2020 despite the current challenges.
-As a result, in August 2020, we published a mapping of our disclosure practices against the Myanmar Corporate Governance Scorecard developed by the SECM , DICA and YSX with the support of IFC .
+Since 2019, our website is regularly updated to facilitate access to relevant documents and data.
+TMH has also decided to keep investing in enhancing its corporate disclosure.
+We updated our mapping with the ASEAN Corporate Governance Scorecard.
 The document is available here.

-Conducted regularly by Myanmar Centre for Responsible Business and Yever, Pwint Thit Sa assess the disclosure of Myanmar companies.
+Conducted regularly by the Myanmar Centre for Responsible Business and Yever , Pwint Thit Sa assesses the disclosure of Myanmar companies.

 Ensuring the continuity of our operations

-The COVID-19 pandemic and the political crises impacted our operations.
+The political crises impacted our operations.
 In collaboration with our clients, we assessed the risks related to security and safety.

-Some of the sites are located in conflict areas, and Ethnic Armed Organisations even control some.
+Some of the sites are located in conflict areas.
 Ensuring the security of our employees can be highly complex.
 We work closely with our clients to assess the situation and decide if it is safe to operate and proceed.
-We also engage local communities; most of the sites’ guards are locally employed can provide us with relevant information.
+We also engage local communities; most of the sites’ guards are locally employed and can provide us with relevant information.

 Supply chain management